acdh-oeaw/apis-core-rdf/docs/source/features.md

 field.
 Both approaches have pros and cons.

-There are a couple of templatetags that make working with collection easier, they all reside in the [apis_core.collections.templatetags.apis_collections][] templatetag library.
+There are a couple of templatetags that make working with collection easier.
+They all reside in the [apis_core.collections.templatetags.apis_collections][] templatetag library.
 If you use them, you have to include [apis_core.collections.urls][] into your urls.py, for example like this: